EbuwaJulia/StaticWebsiteOnS3/README.md

 * Click on hosted zones > the registered domain name
 * Click Create record.
 This record ensures the S3 url is routed to our domain name
 * Under Record name, Enter a subdomain or leave blank to create a record for the root domain
-* Under Record type, Select CNAME -Routes traffic to another domain name and to some AWS resources
+* Under Record type, Select CNAME - Routes traffic to another domain name and to some AWS resources
 * For Value, input the S3 bucket endpoint without the http:// prefix
 * Leave the TTL as default
 * Click create records ![Screenshot (785)](https://github.com/user-attachments/assets/a13190c7-53bb-46e4-83b2-6e56bb7cf449)